ciceroOslo/cscm-input-data-generation/README.md

 ### `make_concentration_files_RCMIP.py`
-This script is used to read in and convert RCMIP concentrations data to ciceroscm data Specify in the top of the __main__ block which scenarios (and rcp sceanrios) that you want to convert.
+This script is used to read in and convert RCMIP concentrations data to ciceroscm data Specify in the top of the __main__ block which scenarios (and rcp sceanrios) that you want to convert or leave open and all scenarios in the datafile will be processed.
 Then a gaspamfile is used to find the components and units that need to be read from rcmip formatted csv.
+This data is read, converted to appropriate units and linearly interpolated to missing years.
+Finally a formatted file is printed for each scenario.

+### `make_concentration_files_IGCC.py`
+This script is used to read in and convert IGCC concentrations data to ciceroscm data Specify in the top of the __main__ a possible ssp-file to fudge the data with into the future, otherwise the file will stop where the igcc datafile stops.
+Then a gaspamfile is used to find the components and units that need to be read from igcc formatted csv.
 This data is read, converted to appropriate units and linearly interpolated to missing years.
 Finally a formatted file is printed for each scenario.